- 1What Is MEN1?

 Treatment is done based on the type of tumor and the symptoms.
 The treatment options include:

-2) Pituitary Tumors - These tumors are either treated with dopamine agonists, which lower the levels of prolactin and shrink the tumors.
+2) Pituitary Tumors - These tumors are treated with dopamine agonists, which lower the levels of prolactin and shrink the tumors.
 Sometimes, surgery (transsphenoidal) might be needed, where the pituitary tumors are removed through the nose.

 Postsurgical Management:

-Genetic Counseling - Genetic counseling can help -
+Genetic Counseling - Genetic counseling can help:

 You understand how genetic testing is done.